Raphael Soyer: Death and legacy

 Soyer died from cancer at the age of 87 in his home in New York City on November 4, 1987.
 He is buried at Acacia Cemetery in Queens, New York.

 His work is included in many public museum collections including the Butler Institute of American Art, the National Gallery of Art, Smithsonian American Art Museum, Metropolitan Museum of Art, Whitney Museum of American Art, Hirshhorn Museum, among others.

 Art collector Victor Ganz started collecting art in his teenage years with the purchases of watercolors by Louis Eilshemius and Jules Pascin, and an oil painting by Raphael Soyer.

 Personal life

 On February 8, 1931, Soyer married Rebecca Letz, who was friends with his sister Fanny.
 Together they had one daughter.

+He was a close friend of Arshile Gorky and his wife Agnes, whom he painted while pregnant (fully clothed).

 Publications

-In 1953, Soyer co-founded the magazine Reality: A Journal of Artists Opinions, published by figurative artists as a response to the prevailing influence of non-objective art.
+In 1953, Soyer co-founded the magazine Reality: A Journal of Artists' Opinions, published by figurative artists as a response to the prevailing influence of non-objective art.